Skip to main content

 Veterans are defined as anyone who has served for at least one day in Her Majesty’s Armed Forces (Regular or Reserve) or Merchant Mariners who have seen duty on legally defined military operations.

-The Office for National Statistics estimated that in 2017 there were 2.4million veterans in households across the UK, representing about 5% of all households.
-60% of veterans were over 65 years old, and 40% were 16 – 64 years old.
+The Office for National Statistics estimated that in 2021 there were 1.8 million veterans in households across the UK representing about 7% of all households.
+Almost one-third (31.8%) were aged 80 years and over, while 37.3% were aged 50 to 69.

 There is specific emphasis on employment, health, justice system and housing.
-A combination of devolved and non-devolved services but which applies to all public sector organisations, third sector and some private (such as financial institutions).
+A combination of devolved and non-devolved services but which applies to all public sector organisations, third sector and some private, such as financial institutions.
 All 22 Local Authorities in Wales have signed the Armed Forces Covenant.
-There are also 6 Armed Forces Liaison Officers covering all Local Authority areas in Wales.
+There are 7 Armed Forces Liaison Officers covering all Local Authority areas in Wales and an Armed Forces Champion in each Local Authority area.

 • Armed Forces Act 2011: The Armed Forces Covenant was enshrined in law, to ensure that members of the Armed Forces community are not disadvantaged as a result of service when accessing Government and commercial services.
 Special consideration where appropriate for those injured or bereaved.